 For jazz funerals in the UK most people ask the New Orleans band to lead the courtege playing upbeat music going to the interment as a celebration of their life and possibly again afterwards at the wake to give them a joyous send off as a celebration of their life.
 In England the Funeral Director usually takes on the role of the parade marshal as seen in some of the pictures on this page.

 Steve Strange's Funeral on 12 March 2015

 The coffin being led to the grave at Cuckfield

 courtesy of Mr J Baxter

-Many people have been inspired to have a jazz funeral after watching the James Bond film "Live and Let Die" where a funeral procession appears with the Jazz Funeral Band playing the spiritual "Just A Closer Walk With Thee" as a dirge, there is a fatal stabbing and they carried the body off to "Joe Avery's Piece" an up tempo parade tune.
-This Jazz Funeral Band has been asked to recreate this "but without the stabbing".
+Many people have been inspired to have a jazz band after watching the James Bond film "Live and Let Die" where a funeral procession appears with the brass band playing the spiritual "Just A Closer Walk With Thee" as a dirge, there is a fatal stabbing and they carried the body off to "Joe Avery's Piece" an up tempo parade tune.
+Acoustic Jass has often been asked to recreate this "but without the stabbing".

 The tune is "Lily of The Valley"